ayjays132/PhillOS/docs/building.md

 `PHILSVG` trailer appended.
 Run `scripts/embed_svg.py` to embed the file in the EFI image and ensure the trailer is present before signing.
 If the loader does not detect this marker it will refuse to load the animation.

+The animation can optionally read the `theme_dark` flag passed via `boot_info_t` and switch its gradient colors accordingly.
+When generating the SVG, define two gradients (light and dark) and toggle their visibility based on this flag.